Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 I'd like the house rule to stay compatible with both core and third party classes.

-The house rule has to be simple, I can't write a 30 pages house rule for a 20 pages rule book ...
+The house rule has to be simple, I can't write a 30 pages house rule for a 20 pages rule book.

-# The house rule
+# The final house rule

 So this is what I came up with.
 It repalce a single section of the rule books and stays broadly compatible with third party classes and everything.